S5-EU 2 : 1° CYCLE LICENCE

 - Be able to represent the different elements of an urban diagnosis, and make easy use of the notion of scale;

-- Develop project argumentation based on theoretical and scientific knowledge acquired from different disciplines (SHSA, STA-OMI, ATR-RA, VT).
+- Develop project argumentation based on theoretical and scientific knowledge acquired from different disciplines (SHSA, STA-OMI, ATR-RA, VT-GP).

 Content